linked-db/linked-ql/site/flashql/foreign-io.md

 - `remote` is a normal namespace with `replication_origin`
 - `remote.notes` is an ordinary local table in that same namespace
-- `remote.users` is an "origin" view, resolved only at query time
+- `remote.users` is a non-persistent view, resolved only at query time
 - `public.profiles` is a "materialized" view, resolved just once
 - `public.posts` is a "realtime" view, kept in sync with origin table